Jemele Hill: What Joe Biden Said About Black Voters 'Was Accurate'

 — Jemele Hill (@jemelehill) May 22, 2020

-But in other tweets, Hill went farther and even said that Biden’s comments were a truism and that she agrees that you can’t be black and vote for anyone other than Biden.
+But in other tweets, Hill went further and even said that Biden’s comments were a truism and that she agrees that you can’t be black and vote for anyone other than Biden.

 “The issue wasn’t what Joe Biden said, because it was accurate.
 The issue was that it came from Biden.
 It also was clearly a joke that didn’t land.
-But I’m wondering where all this outrage was yesterday when y’all president declared his public devotion to a Nazi sympathizer,” she tweeted.
+But I’m wondering where all this outrage was yesterday when y’all president declared his public devotion to a Nazi sympathizer,” she tweeted:

 The issue wasn’t what Joe Biden said, because it was accurate.
 The issue was that it came from Biden.
 It also was clearly a joke that didn’t land.
 But I’m wondering where all this outrage was yesterday when y’all president declared his public devotion to a Nazi sympathizer.